metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_v1_manifest.md

 Optional:

-- `connection_details` (Attributes List) ConnectionDetails lists the propagation secret keys from this targetresource to the composition instance connection secret. (see [below for nested schema](#nestedatt--spec--resources--connection_details))
+- `connection_details` (Attributes List) ConnectionDetails lists the propagation secret keys from this target resource to the composition instance connection secret. (see [below for nested schema](#nestedatt--spec--resources--connection_details))
-- `name` (String) A Name uniquely identifies this entry within its Composition's resourcesarray.
+- `name` (String) A Name uniquely identifies this entry within its Composition's resources array.
 Names are optional but *strongly* recommended.
-When all entries inthe resources array are named entries may added, deleted, and reorderedas long as their names do not change.
-When entries are not named thelength and order of the resources array should be treated as immutable.Either all or no entries must be named.
+When all entries in the resources array are named entries may added, deleted, and reordered as long as their names do not change.
+When entries are not named the length and order of the resources array should be treated as immutable.
+Either all or no entries must be named.
 - `patches` (Attributes List) Patches will be applied as overlay to the base resource. (see [below for nested schema](#nestedatt--spec--resources--patches))
 - `readiness_checks` (Attributes List) ReadinessChecks allows users to define custom readiness checks.
-All checkshave to return true in order for resource to be considered ready.
-Thedefault readiness check is to have the 'Ready' condition to be 'True'. (see [below for nested schema](#nestedatt--spec--resources--readiness_checks))
+All checks have to return true in order for resource to be considered ready.
+The default readiness check is to have the 'Ready' condition to be 'True'. (see [below for nested schema](#nestedatt--spec--resources--readiness_checks))

 <a id="nestedatt--spec--resources--connection_details"></a>
 ### Nested Schema for `spec.resources.connection_details`

 Optional:

-- `from_connection_secret_key` (String) FromConnectionSecretKey is the key that will be used to fetch the valuefrom the composed resource's connection secret.
+- `from_connection_secret_key` (String) FromConnectionSecretKey is the key that will be used to fetch the value from the composed resource's connection secret.
-- `from_field_path` (String) FromFieldPath is the path of the field on the composed resource whosevalue to be used as input.
-Name must be specified if the type isFromFieldPath.
+- `from_field_path` (String) FromFieldPath is the path of the field on the composed resource whose value to be used as input.
+Name must be specified if the type is FromFieldPath.
-- `name` (String) Name of the connection secret key that will be propagated to theconnection secret of the composition instance.
-Leave empty if you'd liketo use the same key name.
+- `name` (String) Name of the connection secret key that will be propagated to the connection secret of the composition instance.
+Leave empty if you'd like to use the same key name.
 - `type` (String) Type sets the connection detail fetching behaviour to be used.
-Eachconnection detail type may require its own fields to be set on theConnectionDetail object.
-If the type is omitted Crossplane will attemptto infer it based on which other fields were specified.
-If multiplefields are specified the order of precedence is:1.
-FromValue2.
-FromConnectionSecretKey3.
+Each connection detail type may require its own fields to be set on the ConnectionDetail object.
+If the type is omitted Crossplane will attempt to infer it based on which other fields were specified.
+If multiple fields are specified the order of precedence is: 1.
+FromValue 2.
+FromConnectionSecretKey 3.
 FromFieldPath
-- `value` (String) Value that will be propagated to the connection secret of the compositeresource.
-May be set to inject a fixed, non-sensitive connection secretvalue, for example a well-known port.
+- `value` (String) Value that will be propagated to the connection secret of the composite resource.
+May be set to inject a fixed, non-sensitive connection secret value, for example a well-known port.

 <a id="nestedatt--spec--resources--patches"></a>